RonenNess/GeonBit.UI/README.md

 #### CalcAutoWidth() / CalcAutoHeight()

 Helper functions to calculate image's width and height automatically based on texture ratio.
-For example, calling CalcAutoWidth() will calculate image width based on its current height, to keep the result propotional to the texture.
+For example, calling CalcAutoWidth() will calculate image width based on its current height, to keep the result proportional to the texture.

 ## Icon